Sport in Yugoslavia: Olympic Games

 Yugoslavia for the first time participated at the 1920 Summer Olympic Games.
 Until its break up in 1992, country won a total of 83 medals, 26 gold, 29 silver and 28 bronze.
 The most medals are won in gymnastics, wrestling and water polo.
-Yugoslavia hosted the 1984 Winter Olympics in Sarajevo when Jure Franko won country's first Winter Olympic medal, silver in alpine skiing.
+Yugoslavia hosted the 1984 Winter Olympics in Sarajevo when Jure Franko won his country's first Winter Olympic medal, silver in alpine skiing.
 Three more medals are won at Winter Games, all in alpine skiing and ski jumping.

 Football

 Football was the most popular sport in Yugoslavia.
-It came there in the time of Austria-Hungary late 19th century, mostly from Vienna, Budapest and Prague, and first football club was established in Belgrade in 1899.
+Its popularity started in the time of Austria-Hungary late 19th century, mostly influenced by Vienna, Budapest and Prague, and first football club was established in Belgrade in 1899.
 After the World War I Yugoslav Football Federation was formed in Kingdom of Yugoslavia and Yugoslav Football Championship was played since 1923.
 The most successful clubs in the first period were those from Belgrade and Zagreb, BSK.
 Jugoslavija, Građanski, HAŠK, Concordia, and Hajduk from Split.

 After World War II and Socialist Yugoslavia many new clubs were formed and new federal league was established to replace old championship.
 It soon became the most popular sport league in the country with average attendance usually over 10.000 spectators.
 The most successful clubs were known as the big four, Dinamo Zagreb, Hajduk Split, Red Star Belgrade and Partizan Belgrade.
 Dinamo won Inter-Cities Fairs Cup in 1967, Red Star won European Cup in 1991, while Partizan were runners-up of the same competition in 1966.

 Yugoslavia national football team was formed in 1920, when it participated at the Summer Olympics in Belgium.
 Yugoslavia became a force in European and World football, being regular participant at European Championships and World Cups.
 They finished third in 1930 World Cup and played in semi finals in 1962.
 They also played in semi-finals of UEFA Euro 1976, hosted in home cities of Belgrade and Zagreb.

 Basketball

 Basketball was another very popular sport in Yugoslavia.
 It developed after the World War II with the influence from Soviet Union, which later became a fierce rival.
 Yugoslavia national basketball team developed into one of the world's best teams, becoming three times World Champions and five times European Champions.

 Yugoslav First Federal Basketball League was also very strong and the most successful teams were Crvena Zvezda with 12 and Olimpija, Zadar and Jugoplastika with 6 titles each.
 Yugoslav Basketball Cup was introduced in 1959 and the best club there was Cibona with 8 titles.
 Jugoplastika, Cibona, Partizan and Bosna all won European Champions Cup.

-Yugoslavia hosted World Championship in 1970 and Eurobasket in 1975 and 1989.
+Yugoslavia hosted World Championship in 1970 and Eurobasket in 1961, 1975 and 1989.